-It cannot be because 75kg baby koi is equivalent to about 75 grown koi, 40-50 cm swimming in your pond being fed 3-4 kg per day of a rich 45-50% protein diet.
-Think of all the waste, both solid and soluble (ammonia).
+It cannot be because 75kg baby koi is equivalent to about 75 grown koi, 40-50 cm in length, swimming in your pond and being fed 3-4 kg per day of a rich 45-50% protein diet.
+Think of the 20-30kg bucket of waste produced, both solid and soluble (ammonia).
 Think of all the oxygen required (fish and pond).
 No. They will slow their growth, get sick from all the stress and malnutrition, and die off long before that can happen.
 You can try as you like to raise a full spawn in a small tank – you will only have a few survivors left, and only if you are lucky.

 You will save yourself much on fruitless medication, and you will end up a much happier person.